avast/ep-stats/docs/stats/sample_size.md

 ![](images/high_baseline.svg)

-### Sample Size Calculator

-There is an calculator in EP to help you with estimating the right experiment size.
-See our [step-by-step guide](user_guide/sample_size_calculator.md) how to use it.

 ## Required Sample Size Is Too Large

 Let's say we want to run an experiment that introduces a new feature to our product.
 While the ultimate goal